Research Bursary

 AGM, Sunday 17 th September 2023

-This year’s Bursary has been awarded for her very strong application to Hannah Wilson, a
+The 2023 Research Bursary has been awarded for her very strong application to Hannah Wilson, a

 PhD student at Cambridge University, who is working on a thesis entitled, ‘Gift Exchange